qzhang503/proteoQ/README.md

 the feature, we need to be aware of the column keys in input files.
 As indicated by their names, `filter_` and `filter2_` perform row filtration against column keys from a primary data file, `df`, and secondary data file(s), `df2`, respectively.
-The same correspondance is applicable for `arrange_` and `arrange2_` varargs.
+The same correspondence is applicable for `arrange_` and `arrange2_` varargs.

 Users will typically employ either primary or secondary vararg